fctoibm/ocpkvm4.2/README.md

 ![virt-mgr](images/virt-mgr.png)

-Each of the VM needs to be PXE boot (Pre-Boot Execution Environment).
+Each of the VM needs to be PXE bootable (Pre-Boot Execution Environment).
 The result is an IP address assigned to the VM and the OS installed.

 Follow these steps to get to the PXE menu: